nachocaru/xaprb.com/content/blog/2009-02-19-migrating-us-government-applications-from-oracle-to-mysql.md

 *   Are there any workarounds for the blocking nature of ALTER TABLE?
 What about in MySQL Cluster?
 *   Is MySQL Cluster shared-everything or shared-nothing?
 *   Oracle makes it tedious to keep up with patches.
 Is MySQL Enterprise easier?
 Can I get alerts about them?
 Are they all aggregated together?
-*   I&#8217;m on the Community version and I have an Enterprise subscription.
+*   I'm on the Community version and I have an Enterprise subscription.
 Do I have to upgrade to the Enterprise version of MySQL Server?
 *   If I have a third-party SNMP monitoring tool, can MySQL Enterprise send SNMP traps to it?
 *   Does MySQL Enterprise Gold include replication functionality?

 I spoke to some people for a while afterwards.
-Some of them are MySQL Enterprise customers already and indicated that they&#8217;re actually not using their subscriptions.
-I asked them whether that&#8217;s important to them, and what is really a value for them; do they mind paying for it if they don&#8217;t use it?
+Some of them are MySQL Enterprise customers already and indicated that they're actually not using their subscriptions.
+I asked them whether that's important to them, and what is really a value for them; do they mind paying for it if they don't use it?
 Maybe they just see a [MySQL support contract as an insurance policy?][3] (a few heads nodded yes).
 I asked people what they value in a support or consulting contract.
 Generally, I think what I heard can be boiled down to the following:

-*   They want someone who stands behind the software they&#8217;ve installed, regardless of where that comes from.
+*   They want someone who stands behind the software they've installed, regardless of where that comes from.
-*   They don&#8217;t like paying for things they don&#8217;t use.
+*   They don't like paying for things they don't use.
 *   One person said she finds it easier to search the manual for answers than to open a support ticket.

 This is not scientific.
 This is a sample size of just a handful of people.

 Afterwards there was a buffet lunch, which was tasty and had a lot of vegetarian options.
 I traded a few business cards and talked with a couple of people about topics like how you can design MySQL to replace Oracle RAC, which I believe is not a good way to approach MySQL.
-Maybe I&#8217;ll write more about that separately.
+Maybe I'll write more about that separately.

-The sales presence during Ronald&#8217;s talk was very supportive &#8212; &#8220;we&#8217;re here if you have questions&#8221; &#8212; and not intrusive.
+The sales presence during Ronald's talk was very supportive &#8212; "we're here if you have questions" &#8212; and not intrusive.
 At the very end, one of the sales people showed two slides about MySQL Enterprise, for a total of about 3 minutes, and explained their pricing model.
-However, from what I heard people say, there is some disconnect &#8212; the sales people think it&#8217;s very simple pricing, but everyone is confused about it.
-At least 5 people asked me to explain it, but I&#8217;m not sure why.
-I explained to a few curious people how [Percona&#8217;s pricing models][4] work.
+However, from what I heard people say, there is some disconnect &#8212; the sales people think it's very simple pricing, but everyone is confused about it.
+At least 5 people asked me to explain it, but I'm not sure why.
+I explained to a few curious people how [Percona's pricing models][4] work.

 Kudos to Ronald for a balanced and fair look at migration, and thanks to MySQL and Carahsoft for sponsoring the event!